eetay/samanage-widget-kit/README.md

 ```

 - goto Samanage Helpdesk in your browser and checkout your widget by opening a incident page
+- edit ./index.js and/or imported code to modify widget; changes should apply immediatly in browser

 ## Submit widget for review
 ```sh